 A tax on the gross sales and receipts of companies and unincorporated associations at the rate of 0.3%.
 The tax is paid quarterly into a Fund for distribution to organizations and communities for projects which relate to the remediation of reforestation and conservation of the environment.
-The tax is not a deductible claim by the payer.
+This tax is not a deductible claim by the payer.

 PETROLEUM PROFITS TAX